fmilana/SocialTradingChatbot/rasachat/data/nlu.md

 - remove another [178.39](CARDINAL)

 ## intent:should_i_unfollow
+- should i unfollow
 - should i unfollow [Aricka Lewis](name)?
 - should I unfollow [Ralph Axelsen](name)
+- should i stop following
 - should i stop following [William Shore](name)?
 - should I stop following [Andrzej Kraviec](name)
 - should I stop following [Masami Nishimura](name)?
 - should i stop following [Alois](name)
+- would you unfollow
 - would you unfollow [Florianne Paget](name)?
 - do you think I should unfollow [Paulinho](name)
 - do you think I should stop following [Kanya Bunnag](name)?